edelveart/modular_forms/README.md

 ## Purpose and Scope

-Given the vastness of the field, we intentionally focused on a limited subset of concepts, including Eisenstein series, Hecke operators, Dedekind eta functions, elliptic curves over Q and Fp, isogenies, Dirichlet characters, and SL_2(Z) matrices, topics typically introduced in early number theory courses.
+Given the vastness of the field, we intentionally focused on a limited subset of concepts, including Eisenstein series, Hecke operators, Dedekind eta functions, elliptic curves over Q and F_p,  Dirichlet characters, and SL_2(Z) matrices, topics typically introduced in early number theory courses.

 [See the full list of implemented generators, matrices, and operations below](#implemented-modular-forms-elliptic-curves-sl2z-matrices-and-related-operations)